MRPHarris/dlmet/README.md

 Currently **dlmet** is only tested for Windows.
 It is unlikely to work on Mac or any other OS at the moment, for a few key reasons.
-However, these incopatibilities could be ironed out in a subsequent version of the package - I just don’t have access to a Mac.
+However, these incompatibilities could be ironed out in a subsequent version of the package - I just don’t have access to a Mac.

 1. Terminating a WebDriver client requires a system() call that ends